interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

    #.
 Cannot be withdrawn by the Vault,
    #.
 Is locked on the parachain,
    #.
-Is capped at a fraction of the Vault’s deposited collateral (:ref:`maxNominationRatio`).
+Is capped at a fraction of the Vault’s deposited collateral (:ref:`maxNominationRatio`) to bound the risk for both Vaults and Nominators.

 #.
 Liquidation slashing is handled as follows: